-George Santayana had an irrational faith in reason ...
-I have irrational faith in television.
+George Santayana had irrational faith in reason - I have irrational faith in TV.

 Tuesday, March 22, 2011

 A Game of Thrones - my Fall 1996 review of 1st novel

 As a warm-up for Game of Thones, set to premiere on HBO on April 17, I thought I'd share with you the review I did of the first novel, A Game of Thrones, in George R. R. Martin's book series, upon which the TV series is based.
 As you'll see, it's something of mixed review.
 But there was enough that I really enjoyed, even loved, in the novel, that I'm happily anticipating the HBO series, and will review every episode right here.

 A Game of Thrones by George R. R. Martin, Bantam Books, 1996, hardcover, 694 pp.